Thursday, March 10, 2011

 Let me put it this way: fire or comets or raging monsters would not have done the trick.

-Such powerful story poems emerge when something like a powerful flood occurs at a point in time when the collective unconscious of a culture has been searching for a way to express a yet to be born cultural truth .
+Such powerful story poems emerge when powerful events occur at a point in time when the collective unconscious of a culture has been searching for a way to express a yet to be born cultural truth.

 4) Here is something else that is never arbitrary : the nature or character of the hero.

 Achilles is always courageous, Odysseus is always wily.
-It is no accident that Noah is depicted as obedient, a drunk , and not a deep thinker, i.e., he is a man driven by his unconscious.
+It is no accident that Noah is depicted as obedient, a drunk , and not a deep thinker, i.e., he is a man driven by his instincts, his unconscious mind.
+In other words. he is driven by theunknowable forces within him.

-In this, he is a stand-in for God, the ultimate "unconscious" power, in the re-seeding of the earth.
-There is also an echo of Homer's mysterious , brooding, psychically-rooted "wine-dark sea" in the drunken Noah.
+In this, Noah is a stand-in for God, the ultimate "unknowable" power, in the re-seeding of the earth.
+There is also an echo of Homer's mysterious, brooding, psychically-rooted "wine-dark sea" in the drunken Noah.

 BUT: